One thing you may not have thought about looking for is vintage sheets and chenille blankets.

 This is a great resource to find things that have not shown up in a while.

 Last week I went on my semi monthly thrifting/ antique store adventure.
-From w ashington, Pa to ligoneer, Pa.
-I Left early in the morning so I knew that no antique stores would be open yet.
+I left early in the morning so I knew that no antique stores would be open yet.
 I decided to hit all the thrifts to the furthest point and hit the antiques on the way back.

 First stop was a salvation army.
 I did my usual routine.
 Hit the dishes, then sheets, furniture and lastly the holiday aisle.